Zinovy Peshkov: Early life

 Born as Zalman Sverdlov (in Russian: Zinovy Mikhailovich Sverdlov), he was the second child and eldest son in a Jewish family in Nizhny Novgorod.
-His father, Mikail Izraylevich (1846?-1921), was a coppersmith and copper engraver from the region of Bialystok in the Kingdom of Poland.
+His father, Mikail Izraylevich (1846?-1921), was a coppersmith and copper engraver from the region of Białystok in the Kingdom of Poland.
 In 1896, Peshkov met Maxim Gorky.
 Zinovy was baptized on September 30, 1902, in the city church.
 He officially changed his name, adopting the real last name of Gorky, Peshkov, since the latter was his official godfather.

 Peshkov fled the country during the Russo-Japanese war of 1904 to Canada.
 He met with Gorky again in Italy, in May 1907.

 Maxim Gorky and Zena Peschkoff,(sic) His Adopted Son.
 Portrait photograph circa 1910, by Alice Boughton.

 During October 1910, while staying at La Spezia, he married Lydia Bourago five days after meeting her.
 He emigrated with her to the United States, and they had a daughter, named Elizabeth.
 Shortly afterward, they were separated.